JohnKaul/sysconf/readme.md

 File:    readme.md
 Author:  John Kaul <john.kaul@outlook.com>
-Brief:   This section should contain infomation about this project.
+Brief:   This section should contain information about this project.
 ------------------------------------------------------------------>

 # sysconf